 Advanced Uses of the rmdir Command

-The find command pairs perfectly with rmdir to locate and remove all empty directories in a tree:
+When you need to clean an entire project or shared storage tree, the find command pairs perfectly with rmdir to locate and remove every empty directory:

 Before running the removal, preview what will be deleted:

-find /path/to/search -mindepth 1 -type d -empty -print
+find /path/to/search -depth -mindepth 1 -type d -empty -print

 This dry run shows exactly which directories match.
 Review the list, and if everything looks correct, replace -print with -exec rmdir {} +.
 Keep -mindepth 1 in place so find never deletes the directory you started from.